diagram

 Students often come away from their GenYES experience with a sense of empowerment and greater understanding of their active role in the educational process.

-You may experience the GenYES class as less structured than other classes, however, this is not unusual for a project-based class.
+You may experience GenYES as less structured than other classes, however, this is not unusual for a project-based class.
 Your child is learning valuable skills not only in technology, but in project management and collaboration.
 These are not things they can absorb in a lecture, but must learn by doing.
 You may see your child try to do things, such as programming, that you would not expect for their age.
 Don't be surprised when they exceed everyone's expectations, including their own.

 Quotes